susie-chen351/World-Quant-Applied-Data-Science-Lab/README.md

 - How to build a decision tree model.
 - How to incorporate ethical considerations into model building.

-4- Bankruptcy in Taiwan

-New Concepted Learned: I examined financial indicators from Taiwan, and built a model that predicts whether a company will go bankrupt or not.
+4- Bankruptcy in Taiwan: I examined financial indicators from Taiwan, and built a model that predicts whether a company will go bankrupt or not.

 New Concepts Learned:
 - Navigate a file system from the Linux command line.